Murder of Stacy Errickson

 On November 20, 1994, 22-year-old nurse technician Stacy Rae Errickson (Note: Her name was also spelt as Stacey Errickson.)
-(December 15, 1971 – November 20, 1994) was abducted from a gas station in Jacksonville, Arkansas, near Little Rock.
+(December 15, 1971 – November 20, 1994), a mother of two young children, was abducted from a gas station in Jacksonville, Arkansas, near Little Rock.
 The kidnapper, Marcel Wayne Williams, forced Errickson to withdraw money from various ATMs before he raped and killed Errickson near the Arkansas River.
 Williams confessed to the crime when he was arrested nine days later for unrelated cases of rape, and he was thus charged with the kidnapping, rape, and murder of Errickson.
 Williams was convicted and sentenced to death on January 14, 1997, and he also received three life sentences plus 70 years for separate rape incidents he committed on two women.
-Williams was incarcerated on death row for 20 years before he was executed on April 24, 2017.
+Williams was incarcerated on death row for about 20 years before he was executed on April 24, 2017.

 Kidnapping and murder

 On the morning of November 20, 1994, 22-year-old nurse technician Stacy Rae Errickson, who had a son and daughter, was on her way to work when she stopped at a gas station near Little Rock in Jacksonville, Arkansas.

 At approximately 6:45 a.m., 24-year-old Marcel Wayne Williams approached Errickson and threatened her at gunpoint.
 Williams forced Errickson into the front passenger seat of a car while he took the driver's seat and drove to several ATMs where he forced Errickson to withdraw money.
 A total of 18 transactions were made, and an amount of US$350 was yielded from the ATMs.
 Two witnesses saw the abduction of Errickson at the gas station, and they later identified Williams as the gunman responsible for the crime.

 Williams subsequently took Errickson somewhere near the Arkansas River, where he raped and strangled her.
 He buried her body in a shallow grave near the murder scene and fled the area.
 Williams was arrested on November 29, nine days after the murder, due to outstanding charges of raping two women in unrelated cases.
 While undergoing questioning for these cases, Williams admitted kidnapping Errickson, but he denied murdering her, stating that she was still alive to the best of his knowledge.
 The police discovered Errickson's body on December 5, 1994, nearly a week after Williams confessed to her abduction.
 The police obtained forensic evidence to prove that Williams raped Errickson, and the autopsy results confirmed that Errickson died from strangulation.

 On April 5, 1995, Pulaski County prosecutors charged Williams with murder, rape, aggravated robbery, and kidnapping.